 Nearly 141,000 New Jerseyans have now tested positive for COVID-19, including more than 9,500 who have died — second only to New York among states.

 State officials also took steps Tuesday to beef up testing capacity and screening for the virus at certain facilities.
-Murphy said he has directed $6 billion in federal funding to Rutgers University to help them scale up — as much as five-fold — production of a saliva-based test kit, allowing it to reach as many as 50,000 people daily.
+Murphy said he has directed $6 million in federal funding to Rutgers University to help them scale up — as much as five-fold — production of a saliva-based test kit, allowing it to reach as many as 50,000 people daily.